AegixLinux/dwmblocks/README.md

 The statusbar is made from text output from commandline programs.
 Blocks are added and removed by editing the config.h file.

-# TANKLINUX build
+# Aegix build

 dwmblocks reads preexisting scripts from ~/.local/bin/statusbar.
-So if you want this build outside of TANKLINUX, download those and put them in your `$PATH` to avoid redundancy in statusbar scripts.
+So if you want this build outside of Aegix, download those and put them in your `$PATH` to avoid redundancy in statusbar scripts.

 # Signaling changes